Set up Apache Tika server (optional)

 Tika Server is a standalone runnable jar binary.
 Download the

-appropriate version to the created jars
+appropriate version to the created jars directory from

 http://tika.apache.org/download.html.